 The Animal Legal Defense Fund has released a new report showing that while animal welfare laws have made great progress in recent years, five states lag far behind.

-Author: Melissa Elliott
+All posts from Melissa Elliott

 Conservationists claim Australia’s iconic koala will become extinct in some areas of the country if the federal government does not take urgent action.
 A group of Australian scientists recently met with government officials to develop a national koala conservation strategy to keep key populations of the animals from dying out.